 - It’s not overly complicated.

-- And my audience on Instagram seem to enjoy my pictures.
+- And my audience on Instagram seems to enjoy my pictures.